it-tech-90/Rescue-Animal-Check-in/README.md

-# Rescue Animal Check in
+# :paws:Rescue Animal Check In
 A console-based Java application that allows users to intake and manage rescue animals for a fictional training program.
 This is the final source code for the <b>IT 145 - Introduction to Scripting</b> course.

 <h1>📝 Summary</h1>